Cray-HPE/docs-csm/operations/system_configuration_service/Set_BMC_Credentials.md

 value for every credential.

-This procedure describes how to set BMC credentials with `sat bmccreds`, which conveniently automates the steps required by the SCSD procedure.
+This procedure describes how to set BMC credentials with `sat bmccreds`, which conveniently automates the steps of the SCSD procedure.

 **Important:** If the credentials for other devices need to be changed, refer to the following device-specific procedures:
 - To change liquid-cooled BMC credentials, refer to [Change Cray EX Liquid-Cooled Cabinet Global Default Password](../security_and_authentication/Change_EX_Liquid-Cooled_Cabinet_Global_Default_Password.md).